ravigunasekara/balance-calculator/README.md

   - Input file and records are all in a valid format
   - Transaction are recorded in order
 - Place transaction file at the same folder OR provide absolute file path.
 - Solution uses univocity-parsers in Batched mode.
 No. of records in a batch can be configured.
+- Tumbling window does not load full data set to the memory.
+- Improvements
+  - use column names instead of indexes for clarity
+  - mocking getColumnValuesAsMapOfIndexes() will allow adding more test cases with ease.
+- Spring Batch design for the same purpose.
+Haven't used as per assignment the instruction.